scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 --------------------------

-Data validation is the process by which the data analyst decides whether or not a particular dataset fulfills certain properties that should hold true for that data to be useful for some purpose, like modeling or visualization.
+Data validation is the process by which the data analyst decides whether or not a particular dataset fulfills certain properties that should hold true in order to be useful for some purpose, like modeling or visualization.
 In other words, data validation is a falsification process by which data is deemed valid with respect to a set of logical and statistical assumptions :cite:`van2018statistical`.
 These assumptions are typically formed by interacting with the data, where the analyst may bring to bear some prior domain knowledge pertaining to the dataset and data manipulation task at hand.
-However, even with prior knowledge, exploratory data analysis is an essential part of the workflow that is part of the data wrangling process.
+Notably, even with prior knowledge, exploratory data analysis is an essential part of the workflow that is part of the data wrangling process.

 More formally, we can define data validation in its most simple form as a